Yuqing-Liuu/Credit_Risk_Analysis_of_Counterparty/Chapter 5 – Management Strategies.md

 ### 5.3.1 Market-Based Complement to Basel III Capital Framework

-Under the Basel III regime, banks are required to maintain a minimum level of Tier 1 capital to absorb unexpected losses and to apply standardized or internal model approaches to estimate counterparty exposures.
-Traditional risk-weighted asset (RWA) calculations, however, rely heavily on static balance-sheet inputs and standardized risk weights that may not fully capture real-time market dynamics.
-The GARCH–KMV model addresses this limitation by producing a **market-implied solvency measure** that evolves with changing asset volatility and leverage.

-The Distance to Default (DD) can be interpreted as a **market-based capital buffer**, representing the number of standard deviations by which a firm’s asset value exceeds its default point.
-Supervisors can monitor the distribution of DD across banks to identify potential outliers whose solvency buffers narrow rapidly under stress.
-In this sense, the GARCH–KMV model provides an early-warning complement to regulatory ratios such as the Common Equity Tier 1 (CET1) ratio.
+Under the Basel III framework, banks are mandated to maintain minimum Tier 1 capital levels to absorb unexpected losses and to employ either standardized or internal model-based approaches for estimating counterparty credit exposures.
+However, traditional risk-weighted asset (RWA) calculations predominantly rely on static balance-sheet data and predetermined risk weights that may inadequately reflect real-time market dynamics and emerging credit deterioration.
+The KMV–GARCH framework addresses this inherent limitation by generating a market-implied solvency indicator that responds dynamically to changes in both asset volatility and capital structure leverage.The Distance to Default (DD) metric can be conceptualized as a market-based capital buffer, quantifying the magnitude—measured in standard deviations—by which a firm's asset value exceeds its contractual default threshold.
+This interpretation enables supervisors to monitor the cross-sectional distribution of DD values across regulated institutions, facilitating the identification of potential outliers experiencing rapid erosion of their solvency margins under adverse market conditions.
+In this capacity, the KMV–GARCH model serves as a forward-looking complement to traditional regulatory capital ratios such as the Common Equity Tier 1 (CET1) ratio, which are inherently backward-looking and slow to capture deteriorating credit fundamentals.

 ### 5.3.2 Alignment with SA-CCR and Counterparty Exposure Measurement